jyn514/configparse/README.md

 ### As a library

-If you are an application developer who wants to use the library, there is one entry point: the `ConfigurationParser` class, which is also aliased to `Parser` for convenience.
+If you are an application developer who wants to use the library, there is one entry point: the `Parser` class, which is also aliased to `Parser` for convenience.
-You can treat a `ConfigurationParser` instance exactly as you would an `ArgumentParser` instance (as long as you pass `prog` to the constructor).
+You can treat a `Parser` instance exactly as you would an `ArgumentParser` instance (as long as you pass `prog` to the constructor).

 Note that this means that `parse_args` will parse `sys.argv` in addition to parsing configuration files.
 If you don't want this behavior, pass an empty list to `parse_args` like this: `args = parser.parse_args([])`.

+If you want to change the default file format (e.g. for files named `~/.myprog` without an extension), use  `parser.set_default_ext(ext)`, where 'ext' is the file extension for your format.

 #### Differences from `argparse`

 The only API differences are as follows:

-- the name of the parser is `ConfigurationParser`, not `ArgumentParser`
+- the name of the parser is `Parser`, not `ArgumentParser`
-- the `prog` keyword is required for initializing `ConfigurationParser` (so that it knows where to look for configuration files)
+- the `prog` keyword is required for initializing `Parser` (so that it knows where to look for configuration files)

 That's it.
 Everything else is done automatically.